 So-called drought-resistant plants are, by definition, tolerant of low-water conditions.
-But while the definition is straightforward enough, we find that it's not so easy to implement a plan that will get our landscapes through periods without rainfall (in the absence of artificial irrigation).
-That's because, in practice, there are numerous factors that have a say regarding whether or not a plant will receive adequate water.
+But while the definition is straightforward enough, it's not so simple to implement a plan that will get your landscape through periods without rainfall (in the absence of artificial irrigation).
+That's because, in practice, there are numerous factors that determine how much water—and sun—a plant receives.

-For example, what type of soil do you have?
-Something that... qualifies as a "drought-resistant plant" in a wonderfully loamy soil may struggle during a dry spell if it's growing in a sandy soil (through which water pours quickly, as through a sieve).
+- Soil type.
+Something that qualifies as a drought-resistant plant in a wonderfully loamy soil may struggle during a dry spell if it's growing in sandy soil (through which water pours quickly, as through a sieve).

-Obviously, geographic location will also have a say in your plant selection.
+- Geographic location.
 Knowing your growing zone is only the beginning.
-Within those zones, some regions are drier than others.
+Within each zone, some regions are drier than others.
 In the American Southwest, one may be forced to grow a plant such as prickly pear cactus, whereas in the North it is often grown by choice, as a novelty (it is extremely hardy for a cactus).
-The resources below are geared to zones 4-8, generally speaking, although in some cases I offer examples of plants that will work in hotter climates.

 01 of 05